-There are many variations of the overhead carry, but the barbell variation allows you to use the heaviest load.
-And using the most load overhead for time, distance, or both puts incredible time under tension on your upper traps, shoulders, core, and triceps, which are all targeted with this exercise.
-Plus, it’s a great accessory move to improve your overhead strength for presses and Olympic lifts.
+There are many variations of the overhead carry, but the standard-grip version allows for the heaviest load — and thus the highest stimulation.
+This exercise seriously challenges your upper traps, shoulders, core, and triceps isometrically, while also being a great accessory move to improve your overhead strength for presses and Olympic lifts.

 - Improved overhead stability for lifts such as overhead presses and the Olympic lifts.

 - Provides better time under tension for the upper traps and back.